How to Start a Keto Diet for beginners

 This puts the body in ketosis.
 Ketosis is a state where the body gets its energy from stored fat instead of getting it from consumed carbohydrates.

 Being in ketosis generally has several effects.
-One of them is rapid weight loss in most people following the diet.
+One of them is a potential rapid weight loss in some people following the diet.
 Read on to learn more!

 Keto Starter Kit